Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

 .. csharp:function:: class IPConnection()

- Creates an IP Connection object.
-The constructed object is needed for the constructor of Bricks and Bricklets.
+ Creates an IP Connection object that can be used to enumerate the available devices.
+It is also required for the constructor of Bricks and Bricklets.

 .. csharp:function:: public void IPConnection::Connect(String host, int port)

- Creates a TCP/IP connection to the given host and port.
+ Creates a TCP/IP connection to the given *host* and *port*.
 The host and port can point to a Brick Daemon or to a WIFI/Ethernet Extension.

  Devices can only be controlled when the connection was established successfully.

- Blocks until the connection is established and throws an IOException if there is no Brick Daemon or WIFI/Ethernet Extension listening at the given host and port.
+ Blocks until the connection is established and throws an exception if there is no Brick Daemon or WIFI/Ethernet Extension listening at the given host and port.

 .. csharp:function:: public void IPConnection::Disconnect()

- Disconnects the TCP/IP connection to the Brick Daemon or to the WIFI/Ethernet Extension.
+ Disconnects the TCP/IP connection from the Brick Daemon or the WIFI/Ethernet Extension.

 .. csharp:function:: public byte IPConnection::GetConnectionState()